armilleiwilliam/avanti_test/README.md

 If I had more time I have done way better: graphically, tide up the code a bit more, finished to develop the uncompleted parts.

+## How it works
+If the above instructions are followed, you should be able to see the login page, in order to access pick any email created randomly by the seeder in your database and use "password" as password to access.

 ## Factories:
 As instructed I have developed a seeder which trigger a factory creating 5 users, I have started creating a factory to populate the item_todos table with dummy data but as it was taking too long I had to interrupt, it does not work at the moment but feel free to have a look at the unfinished work.

-## How it works
-If the above instructions are followed, you should be able to see the login page, in order to access pick any email created randomly by the seeder in your database and use "password" as password.

 ## What's been created
 Factories, Seeder, the Controller, Migrations and Models have been created as requested.
 I managed only to create the add